saucelabs/sauce-docs/docs/test-fairy/testing-an-app/testers/testers-dashboard.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-The [Testers Dashboard](https://my.testfairy.com/) displays the apps a tester was invited to test, and is viewable by all testers in the system.
+The [Testers Dashboard](https://my.testfairy.com/) displays the apps a tester is invited to test and is viewable by all testers in the system.

 Developers can switch from this view to the full dashboard by using the **View as Developer** menu item.